KoleckOLP/TestingTuya/README.md

 # TestingTuya
-I would like to make my own tuya device but it seems that the sdk really sucks
+I would like to make my own tuya device but I can't find sdk documentation.